mehranagh20/django-project-base/README.md

 _Django Takeoff_
 ===
-**Django** necessary materials and examples for begginers to start from zero and takeoff to learn more :).
+**Django** necessary materials and examples for begginers to start from zero and takeoff to learn more.

 ---